Auckland Zoo: History and major events

-The current female Asian elephant at the zoo, Burma, arrived in 1990 as an eight-year-old, with the Elephant Clearing exhibit beginning construction soon after.
+The female Asian elephant Burma arrived in 1990 as an eight-year-old, with the Elephant Clearing exhibit beginning construction soon after.
 It is a large moated enclosure with a modern elephant house and pool, in which the animals can completely submerge.

 In December 1991, two more California sea lion pups were born.
 Sinka gave birth to Scuttles, followed by Keel, born to Kline.
 Kline gave birth again in December 1993 to Kipper.
 In the mid-1990s, Sleek and Kelp were sent overseas, with their father, leaving the zoo with Scuttles, Sinka, Kline, Keel and Kipper.
 Scuttles and Kipper are still alive in 2014 and are now aged in their 20s.

 In June 1994, Indra the orangutan gave birth to her second offspring, a male named Isim.
 Dara's six-year-old son, Datuk, left for Taronga Zoo in 1996.

 The last polar bears, Joachim and Ingrid died in 1995 within a month of each other.
 The exhibit, which had been constructed in the 1920s, was demolished and the species phased out.
-Other species to be phased out of the zoo's collection in the 1990s, included the wombat, puma, jaguar and leopard.
+Other species to be phased out of the zoo's collection in the 1990s included: the wombat, puma, jaguar and leopard.

 In 1998, the zoo's lions, Ruby and Jade, moved out of the historic lion pit to make way for renovations.
 After extensive changes were made, including the addition of a pool, two-year-old Sumatran tiger siblings, Nisha and Malu, arrived from Wellington Zoo.
 Nisha was kept for breeding while Malu was sent to Perth Zoo in 1999 to be paired with their male tiger.

 Pridelands opened in 1997, including the new savannah exhibit for the giraffe, springbok, zebra and ostrich, the rhino exhibit and Lion Hill.
 A year later, it was extended to include a new hippopotamus exhibit and a chacma baboon exhibit.
 Hippopotamus, Snorkel, Faith and Fudge, were lifted by crane to their new exhibit.
 After years of success in breeding, Auckland Zoo decided to phase out the hippopotamus species by sending their surplus male hippos overseas and castrating their remaining male hippo, Fudge, in 1993.
 Due to the average life expectancy of the hippopotamus averaging 45–50 years, it will be a long phase out, covering at least the first quarter of the 21st century.
 Snorkel died in 2010 while Faith (40) and Fudge (28) both died in 2017.

-Male lions, Tonyi and Tombo, arrived from Philadelphia Zoo in 1998, followed by females, Kura and Sheeka in 1999 from the US and Australia respectively.
-They took up residence in the newly developed, Lion Hill.
+Male lions, Tonyi and Tombo, arrived from Philadelphia Zoo in 1998, followed by females, Kura and Sheeka in 1999 from the United States and Australia respectively.
+They took up residence in the newly developed Lion Hill.

 In 1999, the zoo's current rhino, Mandala, was joined by ten-year-old male, Kruger; 13-year-old female, Mzithi; and 18-month-old female, Mbili.
 These three rhino had been imported from South Africa to strengthen the genetics of the Australasian population of southern white rhinoceros.
-It was discovered Mzithi, already a mother to 18-month-old Mbili, was 10 months pregnant on arrival from South Africa.
+It was discovered Mzithi, already a mother to 18-month-old Mbili, was 10 months pregnant upon arrival in New Zealand from South Africa.